vuejs/vue-cli/docs/migrating-from-v3/README.md

 #### For CSS Module Users

 - [Deprecate `css.modules` in favor of `css.requireModuleExtension`](https://github.com/vuejs/vue-cli/pull/4387).
 This is because we've upgraded to css-loader v3 and the config format has been changed.
-For more detailed explanation please follow the link.
+For a more detailed explanation please follow the link.

 #### `vue.config.js` options